GIScience/oshdb/documentation/manual/installation.md

 </dependencies>
 ```

-Advaced users may also be interested in other packages like the `oshdb` package for raw data access.
+Advanced users may also be interested in other packages like the `oshdb` package for raw data access.

 ## Option 2: Building from Source